pboyer/verb/docs/docs/index.md

 Output goes to build/verb.py

-### Compiling for PHP
+## Compiling for PHP

+Build:

+    haxe buildphp.hxml

+Output goes to build/php

+## Compiling for other platforms

-verb does not currently compile for Java.
-It probably wouldn't be hard to do.
-[Would you like to contribute?](http://github.com/pboyer/verb)
+Haxe compiles for other platforms, including Flash and Neko.
+I have not tried to compile for these platforms - [would you like to contribute?](http://github.com/pboyer/verb)

 ### Compiling for Java

 verb does not currently compile for Java.
 It probably wouldn't be hard to do.

-[Would you like to contribute?](http://github.com/pboyer/verb)
+## Using verb with three.js

+You can find good examples of using verb with three in the examples directory.
+There's an example code showing how to convert verb geometric types in to three.js Meshes and Lines [here](https://github.com/pboyer/verb/blob/master/examples/js/verbToThreeConversion.jsz).